jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) a Maori authority; or
   (c) a local authority; or
   (d) a Crown Research Institute; or
-  (e) a subsidiary of the Accident Compensation Corporation affected by section 266 of the Injury Prevention, Rehabilitation, and Compensation Act 2001, or section 334(1) of the Accident Insurance Act 1998; or
+  (e) a subsidiary of the Accident Compensation Corporation affected by section 266 of the Accident Compensation Act 2001, or section 334(1) of the Accident Insurance Act 1998; or
   (f) a multi-rate PIE.
 Exception to subsection (2): Australian resident
 (3)